-Chokeberry is one of its own kinds of berry packed with essential phyto-nutrients, vitamins and antioxidants.
-These humble tiny berries from the wild natural shrub have recently grabbed the attention of fitness lovers and food scientists alike for their promising nutritive values.
+Chokeberry is one of the popular berries packed with essential phytonutrients, vitamins, and antioxidants.
+These tiny, wild, sub-arctic berries have recently grabbed the attention of fitness lovers and food scientists alike for their promising nutritive values.

-Botanically, black chokeberries belong to the Rosaceae family, within the genus: Aronia.
+Botanically, black chokeberries belong to the Rosaceae family, of the genus: Aronia.
 Scientific name: Aronia melanocarpa.
-Red chokeberries belong to the same species abd has botanical name: Aronia arbutifolia.
+Red chokeberries belong to the same species and have the botanical name: Aronia arbutifolia.

 Chokeberries are low in calories and fats.
 100 g of fresh berries carry around 50 calories.
-Nonetheless, they are one of the nature's richest sources of flavonoid anthocyanin antioxidants.
-In addition, the berries contain handsome levels of minerals, vitamins, as well as dietary fiber through their peel.
+Nonetheless, they are one of the richest sources of flavonoid anthocyanin antioxidants among bush berries.
+Also, they contain handsome levels of minerals and vitamins.
+Besides, their peel is also a good source of dietary fiber.

-The oxygen radical absorbency capacity or ORAC (measurement of antioxidant strength of food items) demonstrates chokeberry with one of the highest values yet recorded among berries-16,062 micro-moles of Trolox Equivalents (TE) per 100 g.
+The oxygen radical absorbency capacity or ORAC (measurement of the antioxidant strength of food items) demonstrates chokeberry with one of the highest values recorded among berries-16,062 micromoles of Trolox Equivalents (TE) per 100 g.

-Laboratory analyses of anthocyanins in chokeberries have identified the following individual chemicals: cyanidin-3-galactoside, quercetin, peonidin, delphinidin, petunidin, epicatechin, caffeic acid, pelargonidin and malvidin.
-These flavonoid poly-phenolic antioxidants have proven health benefits through scavenging dangerous oxygen-free radicals from the body.
+Laboratory analyses of anthocyanins in chokeberries have identified the following individual chemicals: cyanidin-3-galactoside, quercetin, peonidin, delphinidin, petunidin, epicatechin, caffeic acid, pelargonidin, and malvidin.
+These flavonoid poly-phenolic antioxidants have proven health benefits by scavenging dangerous oxygen-free radicals from the human body.

-They are also rich in flavonoid anti-oxidants such as carotenes, luteins and zeaxanthins.
+The berries are also rich in flavonoid antioxidants such as carotenes, lutein, and zeaxanthins.
 Zea-xanthin has photo-filtering effects on UV rays and thus protects eyes from age-related macular disease in the elderly (ARMD).

-Further, they are also good sources of many antioxidant vitamins like vitamin-C, vitamin A, vitamin E, beta-carotene and folate and minerals like potassium, iron and manganese.
-100 g of fresh berries provide about 35% of daily-recommended levels of vitamin C.
+Further, they are also good sources of many antioxidant vitamins like vitamin-C, vitamin-A, vitamin-E, beta-carotene, and folate and minerals like potassium, iron, and manganese.
+100 g of fresh berries provide about 35% of the daily recommended levels of vitamin C.

-In the wild, chokeberries usually picked up from their natural habitat and eaten directly after simple washing.
-While purchasing from the stores, choose berries that are plump, fresh, uniform, shiny, clean-surface and color.
+In the wild, chokeberries normally are picked up from their natural habitat and eaten directly after simple washing.
+While purchasing from the stores, choose berries that are plump, fresh, uniform, shiny, clean surface and color.
 Remove any wet, mottled berries since they tend to spread mold to other ones.

-chokeberries can be stored inside the refrigerator for about a week.
-Wash them in cold water just prior to use to keep their texture intact.
+Chokeberries can be stored in the refrigerator for about a week.
+Wash them in cold water just before use to bring back their original texture.

-Chokeberries in their natural form feature very thin whitish waxy coat on them, as you can also find in other berries like grapes, blueberries....etc.
-Red berries are sweeter than black variety; however, the latter have high levels of pigment anti-oxidants.
+Chokeberries in their natural form feature thin whitish waxy coat on them, as you may also find on other berries like grapes, blueberries, etc. Red berries are sweeter than black varieties; however, the latter possess higher levels of pigment antioxidants.

-To wash, gently swish them in a bowl in cold-water for few minutes.
+To wash, gently swish them in a bowl of cold water for a few minutes.
 Then mop dry using a soft cloth, taking care not to injure them.
-This method also brings them back to room temperature, and enhances their taste and flavor.
+This method also brings them back to room temperature and enhances their taste and flavor.

 Here are some serving tips:

-Chokeberries are great addition on ice cream tops, and fruit salads.
+Chokeberries are a great addition to ice cream tops and fruit salads.

 They are also used in juice, cakes, muffins, tarts, and pies.

-Chokeberry syrup has been used in variety of recipes.
+Chokeberry syrup has been used in a variety of recipes.

-Chokeberry contains oxalic acid, a naturally-occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-It is therefore, in individuals with known history of oxalate urinary tract stones may not want to eat too much of these fruits and vegetables.
+Chokeberry contains oxalic acid, a naturally occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+Therefore, individuals with a known history of oxalate urinary tract stones may not want to eat too much of these fruits and vegetables.
 Adequate water intake is advised in them to maintain normal urine output.
 Oxalic acid also interferes with the absorption of minerals like calcium and magnesium.
 (Medical disclaimer).